 We want to reassure you that the safety and health of our members, volunteers, participants, supporters and staff are our first priority and that we are following the advice of health experts and government.

-The Victorian National Parks Association is putting in place measures to minimise the exposure of our people to the virus, while continuing our work protecting nature across the state.
+The Victorian National Parks Association has put in place measures to minimise the exposure of our people to the virus, while continuing our work protecting nature across the state.

 Continuing to connect with and care for nature